One-Minute Book Reviews

 4) Each review on this blog has several distinctive elements.
 One is that it lists the best and worst lines in the book.
 Another is that it lists the name of the editor if he or she is identified clearly in the acknowledgments.
 A third is that if a book gets panned, it may suggest another book you might enjoy more.

 6) Janice Harayda writes all the reviews, which reflect her sensibility.
-The qualities she admires most in critics are intelligence, moral courage, and a unique and compelling voice.
+The qualities she admires most in critics are intelligence, moral courage, a strong and unique voice and, when appropriate, wit.

 Please click on the “FAQ” page for more information about this site, including an explanation of why One-Minute Book Reviews doesn’t accept books from from publishers and how titles are selected for review on the site.
 The “FAQ” page has answers to questions often asked by readers, book publicists and others.